dbeals/GameSaveSystem/README.md

 # GameSaveSystem
+**Please note that this library is still in infancy, so we may have major structure changes as we add features.**

-A simple game save system which has automated support for incremental auto-saves, "safe saving", and import/export.
+A simple game save system with the following features:

++ Incremental auto-saves
++ "Safe saving" using incremental or "save and swap" implementations
++ Import/export system

+If you are not interested in the structure provided (SaveManagerBase and such), the actual implementation can be found in the helper classes (SafeSaveHelper, SwapSafeSaveHelper, etc.) so that you can utilize the system in your own structure.

 # Features
-The main idea behind this system is preventing complete save-game loss.
-To do this, we implement a simple incremental save system.
-This way, in any case of a save failure, the system can simply revert to a previous version of the same save.
+The main idea behind this system is preventing complete save-game loss (due to power loss, corruption, etc.) There are currently two implementations supported:

+**Incremental Saves**

+The incremental implementation works by saving to a new file in the backend.
+You specify the maximum index and the library works it's way through them.
+For example, you can call MySaveManager.SaveGame('MyNewSave.sav') and the first time it will create 'MyNewSave.1.sav', followed by 'MyNewSave.2.sav', etc. You would load using the base name, MyNewSave.sav, and it will work through them, trying to load a save (ordered by the last write time.)

+**Save and Swap**

+The save and swap implementation works by:

++ Saving to a to a .new file (i.e. MyNewSave.sav.new)
++ Renaming the existing file, if one exists, with a .bak extension (i.e. MyNewSave.sav.bak)
++ Renaming the new file to the proper save (i.e. MyNewSave.sav)

 # Getting Started
 Simply derive from the SaveManagerBase class, implement the abstract members and you're off and running.
-We will get an example solution created, but for now the GameSaveSystemTests/SaveManager.cs is a starting point.
+We've created a simple text-based game that utilizes the incremental safe-save system.
+You can find it in the Examples directory; the base implementation is in ExamplesCore/GameStateBase.cs and the game's derived version is in TextAdventure/GameState.cs.

 Once you have your derived class, you simply need to make your save/load calls:
 ```CSharp